 Although the large majority of Americans end up spending their IRA’s Required Minimum Distribution (RMD) each year, some of our clients want to know what to do with the amount if they don’t need it right now.

 For example, if your RMD was $10,000 for the year, you could donate $10,000 directly from your IRA to a charity via a QCD.
 After that, you will not be required to withdrawal any additional amount from your IRA or other qualified retirement plan.
-You will pay no taxes for the withdrawal of $10,000 from your IRA, and it will have no impact on your taxable income for other purposes, (like Medicare’s IRMAA surcharge).
+You will pay no taxes on the withdrawal of $10,000 from your IRA, and it will have no impact on your taxable income subject to the income tax brackets, or for other additional taxes, (like Medicare’s IRMAA surcharge).

 In order to qualify, the money has to go to a recognized charity, and be processed as a check directly from the IRA.
 The money can not go to your bank account first.